 There are other things to see and do on Mt.
 Medvednica besides Brestovac Sanatorium and it’s worth giving over at least half a day if you are going to visit the area.
 This would allow you to include the medieval fortress of Medvedgrad, for example, as well as Veternica Cave.
 There are also plenty of well-marked hiking trails and scenic spots to discover.

 Finally, there is another abandoned location near the Bliznec entry point in the form of a dilapidated estate called Villa Rebar.
 It used to belong to the fascist Croatian dictator, Ante Pavelić (1889-1959) and, although there isn’t much left, it is still worth visiting if you are in the area and/or enjoy a spot of urbexing.
-We visited Villa Rebar as part of the same trip but haven’t got round to writing about it yet.
-The villa also has an interesting history.
+The villa also has an interesting history, which we talk about in our Alternative things to do in Zagreb post.

 DO YOU ENJOY EXPLORING ABANDONED PLACES?
 ARE YOU PLANNING A TRIP TO THE BALKANS?
 PIN THIS POST FOR LATER…